kodrclub/kodrops/README.md

 > - Add autoscaling
 > - Explore other Kubernetes resource types, such as CronJobs and DaemonSets
 > - Fully-fledged GitOps with ArgoCD?
 Flux?
 Jenkins X?
 Tekton?

+> ## Contributing

+This project was put together for learning purposes.
+Please feel free to fork it.
+Pull requests with corrections or additions are most welcome.

 &nbsp;